 10. Winery Tasting and Tour

 An evening of wine tasting makes a fun and sophisticated fundraising event.
-Sell tickets to the event (making sure all participants are of legal drinking age) and feature four or five different wines.
+Sell tickets to the event and feature four or five different wines.
 Team up with a local winery that doesn’t offer tours to the public every day.
-The winery sponsors the event and promotes their wines which keep the overhead cost down.
+The winery sponsors the event and promotes their wines which keeps the overhead cost down.
 Keep the party going with a spread of hors d’oeuvres that people can munch on as they sample and mingle.

 11. Food Truck Rodeo

-You simply need a parking lot, a permit, and a handful of local food trucks willing to attend.
-Charge for entrance, and the food trucks can still charge their normal prices inside.
+All you need is a parking lot, a permit, and a handful of local food trucks willing to attend.
+Charge an entrance fee, while the food trucks charge their normal prices inside.
 Or ask the food trucks for a flat fee or a donation amount of their choosing.
 If you opt for a voluntary donation, be ready to name a suggested minimum.

 To find food trucks that do business in your area, ask the organizers of your local street fairs.
 Go online and search “food trucks” or “food stands” on Yelp or check sites like RoamingHunger.com.

 Pick a good place for the trucks to set up before you book them.
-It could be a school parking lot, in or alongside a park, or any other open space that has parking nearby and/or heavy foot traffic.
-Once you’ve picked a couple of potential spots, see what the availability is for these places for a few specific times.
+It could be a school parking lot, in or alongside a park, or any other open space with parking nearby or heavy foot traffic.
+Once you’ve picked a couple of potential spots, check the availability for these places for a few specific times.
 Getting permits and locking in specific dates with food trucks has to happen simultaneously.

-Some food trucks will provide their own seating or standing tables, but some won’t.
+Some food trucks provide their own seating or standing tables, but some won’t.
 You don’t have to eat sitting down, but it’s nice to have a place to put your drink.
-Ask people to bring their own lawn chairs, or set up in an area that already has seating options.
+Ask people to bring lawn chairs, or set up in an area with seating options.
 Often, event companies have standing tables that can be rented out.

 To get a great deal of excitement going, plan for at least five or six food trucks with different cuisines, possibly including a vegetarian/vegan choice and dessert.
 Pick trucks that offer a diverse selection of foods, so you’ll have something for everyone.